 As a mid-range rice cooker, for someone who doesn’t want to cook brown rice often, it is a great choice.
-The timer is very useful and we think it is one of the best parts of this cooker.
+The timer is very useful and I think it is one of the best parts of this cooker.
 It has a beeper to tell you when it is done, and you can wake up to a warm bowl of oatmeal, or come home after a long day to rice and veggies ready for you to enjoy.

 If you are fine with a rice cooker that does not handle brown rice well, but performs in all the other ways you need it to.
 This is a good option, but if you dislike cleaning and want to know that you will never have to deal with something that boils over, this may not be the cooker for you.